robcarver17/pysystemtrade/docs/backtesting.md

 ```
 forecast_weight_estimate:
    ceiling_cost_SR: 0.13 ## Max cost to allow for assets, annual SR units.

 ```

 See ['costs'](#costs) to see how to configure pooling when estimating the costs of forecasts.

+By default this is set to 9999 which effectively means that all trading rules are included at the optimisation stage.
+However the use of `post_ceiling_cost_SR` can be used to remove rules that are too expensive.
+This is recommended if you are pooling gross returns.

 ### Pooling gross returns (forecast weights only)